 Costa Rica has nearly 300 different beaches along its stunning Pacific and Caribbean coastlines, each with a unique draw and distinct setting.
 Even on nearby beaches the sand can vary from white, black, or brown coloration.
 Some beaches are full of shells or scattered with rocks; others are soft with fluffy fine sand.
 Some are fantastic for swimming, and others are better for surfing.
-Listed below are some local beaches and waterfalls located in the Southern Zone.
+Listed below are some local beaches and waterfalls located in our area.

 Remember - leave valuables at home, not in the vehicle, and lock the doors.